-Annapurna circuit mountain bike is an amazing journey that offers some of the most astonishing and striking biking routes in the world.
+Annapurna circuit mountain bike is a fantastic journey that offers some of the most astonishing and striking biking routes in the world.
 Annapurna biking tour presents you one of the most challenging explorations forms the high hills to the flatland.
 Annapurna mountain bike tour explores lush fields and forests to the mountains into the desert-dry trans-Himalayan region that lies on the edge of the Tibetan Plateau.
 Annapurna is the most popular biking area of Nepal, offering a great variety of beautiful landscapes, nature & the culture of the central Himalayan.
 The stunning views of untouched snow-clad mountains and unusual ethical, cultural activities of locals make the mountain biking trip unforgettable.

 Duration: 20 Days Arrival to Departure

 Max.
 Altitude: Throng La Pass (5416 m)

 Location: Annapurna Himalayan range